HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/renamingMicroservices.md

 ---

 ## duggaedService
-No microservicefiles are supposed to be renamed.
+No microservices to be renamed in the duggaedService folder.

 ---

 ## endpointDirectory
 Does not contain microservices.
-No files are supposed to be renamed.
+No files to be renamed.

 ---